jbranchaud/til/postgres/max-identifier-length-is-63-bytes.md

 ```

 Postgres warns us of identifiers longer than 63 characters, informing us of
-what it will be truncated to.
+what they will be truncated to.
 It then proceeds to create the identifier.

 If postgres is trying to generate an identifier for us - say, for a foreign
 key constraint - and that identifier is longer than 63 characters, postgres